ryangerardwilson/rtutor/courses/python.md

     # Intuition: The most business-friendly metric.
 Answers: 'If I target these users,
     # how many times better do they perform than random selection?'

-    # 2. Real world application
+    # 2. Real World Impact Test
     #!-------------------------

-    # 2.1.
-Classical Statistical Balance Test
+    # In the real world, we accepts tail (above p90 and above p95) performance as
+    # 'good enough' (or even excellent) for business use.
     #
-    # Academically, as per classical statistics, the 'best model' is one where
-    # - data is spread out diagonally in a confusion matrix
-    # - rank order with respect to a target variable should hold good
-    # - there should be a good descrimination between 'good' and 'bad'
-    # Emphasizing overall class separation and balance, which naturally leads to models
-    # that perform well symmetrically (good precision and recall at a threshold near the
-    # event rate).
-    #
-    # However the reverse is not necessarily true.
-This is because, you can have excellent
-    # tail performance with only modest global performance.
-This happens frequently when
-    # positives are rare and clustered in feature space - the model learns to rank the
-    # 'easy' positives very high but struggles with harder ones lower down.

-    # 2.2.
-Business Impact Test
-    # Even if a model does not have 'academic balance', it may nevertheless
-    # have business impact (which is the ultimate judge).
-This approach accepts tail (above
-    # p90 and above p95) performance as 'good enough' (or even excellent) for business use.
-    # This may be 'uglier' on paper, but it ships value faster and more reliably.
-    #
     # 1. Do we have a 'valid' model?
-    # If AUC is significantly above 0.5 (ideally >0.8-0.9) and stable across train/
-    # test splits, you have a technically valid model.
-In practice, for most
+    # - auc >= 0.6: yes
-    # real-world applications, AUC < 0.6 is considered too weak to be useful.
+    # - auc < 0.6: hard no. Too weak to be useful.
     #
     # 2. Does the model address the business problem?
     # In the vast majority of real-world binary classification applications—such as